Mojo (comics): Powers and abilities

 Mojo's multi-legged flying platform is armed with various particle beam weapons.
 It also has a large artificial appendage that can be used as an arm or a slicing weapon and two smaller arms.
 He is strong enough to hold a human off of the ground with one arm easily.
 He has several powers derived from magic, like the projection of magical energy blasts, controlling the minds of others, and inter-dimensional teleportation.
 These magical powers are strengthened by the 'worship of his followers' and hence directly linked to the popularity of his TV programs.
 He cannot be harmed by the touch of Rogue, no matter how long she is in contact with him.
-He has bear-hugged Rogue with much ease until she was left unconscious.

 He is also a master manipulator and schemer, shown in his organization of his slaughter entertainment games.
 He can also call upon vast manpower to assist him in his endeavors and has access to vast technological resources.

 Mojo is also a force of death and corruption, able to generate an anti-life field that makes his touch able to wither plants and age humans outside of his home dimension.
 According to Doctor Strange, his prolonged presence on Earth could cause storms and other natural disasters.

+Reception

+Both Chris Miller of Screen Rant and Alex Schlesinger of AIPT highlighted Mojo's villain role in NYX (vol. 2).
+Miller commented that Mojo is "one of the X-Men's most terrifying villains, the master of multidimensional television called Mojo, has spent decades trying to forcefully conscript the X-Men into his trashy interdimensional shows, movies, and games".
+Miller noted that in NYX, Mojo is seen with a "new puppeteering power" which grants "him a terrifying degree of leverage over Earth".
+Schlesinger stated that he wished "Mojo was the main villain of the whole series" and he wanted "more TikTok Mojo".
+Schlesinger commented that Mojo "is horrifying in this comic.
+Mojo has often been seen as a silly, deranged… blob, that was always more ridiculous than he was terrifying.
+In NYX though, Mojo has been updated to our modern social media age, and Mortarino’s depiction of Mojo is monstrous and scary, including his new 'Mr. Friend' disguise".